 When using the back-end Agent Reports section on a pay-per-head sportsbook it is important to familiarize yourself with all the different features that the pay-per-head sportsbook has available.
 One of the most important, yet basic features that every pay-per-head sportsbook has is the Weekly Balances report.
 Clearly, this is one of the most necessary features because it is where you can see each and every one of your player’s daily and weekly figures, and whether or not you are making or losing money.

-On Aceperhead.com the Weekly Balance report can be found on the left hand side panel of the screen under the Common Column.
-Once you click the Weekly Balance tab, you will have the option to view any week that you want to see, and can sort it by showing only active accounts or all accounts, showing just sports, casino, and horse players or all three types of players combined, and lastly you can sort by agent, distributor (this is when you have subagents under you), and by player account.
-Typically most agents select the current week, show active only players, all transactions, and sort by agent.
+On Ace Per Head.com the Weekly Balance report can be found on the left-hand side panel of the screen under the Common Column.
+Once you click the Weekly Balance tab, you will have the option to view any week that you want to see and can sort it by showing only active accounts or all accounts, showing just sports, casino, and horseplayers, or all three types of players combined, and lastly, you can sort by agent, distributor (this is when you have subagents under you), and by player account.
+Typically most agents select the current week, show active-only players, and all transactions, and sort by the agent.

-One you have selected how you want to view the weekly balance you will then have two Weekly Balance Reports that you can view.
+Once you have selected how you want to view the weekly balance you will then have two Weekly Balance Reports that you can view.
 The first report is at the top of the screen and is the Grand Total report.
-This will combine all of your players daily figures, and this weeks figures into one simplified number, with an exact Player Count total for each day and total for the week.
+This will combine all of your players’ daily figures, and this week’s figures into one simplified number, with an exact Player Count total for each day and the total for the week.
 If you are a distributor and have multiple subagents, this Grand Total report will combine all the figures for your entire package.

-As one can see the Weekly Balance report is a simple yet important, and concise feature that is a must have feature for any pay per head sportsbook agent.
-This report will definitely be one of your most used reports on the entire pay per head sportsbook website.
+As one can see the Weekly Balance report is a simple yet important, and concise feature that is a must-have feature for any pay-per-head sportsbook agent.
+This report will definitely be one of your most-used reports on the entire PPH sportsbook website.